This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Creating a JPA application with Spring Initializr is very simple.

-As shown in the image above, the following steps have to be taken.
+As shown in the image above, follow these steps to create your Spring Boot project:

 - Web